zmievsa/cadwyn/docs/how_to/change_openapi_schemas/change_field_type.md

 * <https://github.com/graphql/graphql-js/issues/968>
 * <https://medium.com/@jakob.fiegerl/java-jackson-enum-de-serialization-with-rest-backward-compatibility-9c3ec85ac13d>

-In these sections, we'll be working with our user's response model: `data.head.users.UserResource`.
+In these sections, we'll be working with our user's response model: `users.UserResource`.
 Note that the main theme here is "Will I be able to serialize this change to any of my versions?" as any change to responses can make them incompatible with the data in your database.

 ## Narrow the type